 Küss mich is a violent burst, chopping itself up over and over again.
 The bassline dominates the track’s foundation, supported by shattering drums, torn apart by aggressive, pushy delivery.

-The sextett create an unbearable tension; the pressure is constantly rising.
+The sextett creates an unbearable tension; the pressure is constantly rising.
 Küss mich isn’t your everyday rock song; it painfully burns itself into your mind.

 It’s been about four years since I first encountered Perel.
 Back then, I discovered Alles, an astounding electronic track that feels more like post-punk than what you might expect by an artist of Berlin’s underground techno jungle.